fluencelabs/fRPC-Substrate/hacking_frpc.md

     end
 ```

-fRPC substrate components are highly customizable allowing developers quickly and easily extend the substrate to fit their dApp users needs or to improve the fRPC ecosystem with improved services and algorithms.
-To this end, Fluence Labs is sponsoring fRPC themed hackathons.
+fRPC substrate allows existing dApps to be upgraded to decentralized RPC while not requiring any changes to their frontend other than changing the HTTP transport url and making it easy to implement more complex control algorithms.
+Moreover, fRPC substrate components are highly customizable allowing developers to quickly and easily extend the substrate to fit their dApps' needs and to improve the fRPC ecosystem with improved services and algorithms.
+To this end, Fluence Labs is sponsoring fRPC themed hackathons throughout 2023.

 Upcoming Fluence hackathons with fRPC bounties: